andrew/ultimate-awesome/README.md

 - [awesome-macos](https://github.com/paikwiki/awesome-macos) - My app list for macOS.
 - [awesome-fe-resources](https://github.com/pftom/awesome-fe-resources) - 平时工作中看到、学到的一些实用的前端资源.
 - [awesome-french](https://github.com/prise6/awesome-french) - 😎 List of awesome french thing.
+- [awesome-vibe-coding](https://github.com/qbeczek1/awesome-vibe-coding) - A curated list of apps, tools, and projects built with vibe coding — where people build software by describing what they want to AI.
 - [awesome-pug](https://github.com/rajasegar/awesome-pug) - Awesome List for Pug.js templating engine for Express.js.
 - [awesome-munich](https://github.com/reza-ebrahimi/awesome-munich) - Awesome Munich Resources.
 - [Awesome-Astro-Integrations](https://github.com/RichLewis007/Awesome-Astro-Integrations) - Best Astro web framework extensions and plugins that add new features and behaviors for your Astro web framework projects with only a few lines of code, including compatibility with other tools and UI frameworks like React, Vue, Svelte, and Tailwind CSS.